This article is part of a larger series on Retail Management.

-After categorizing your products into different gift guides, it’s time to create the actual gift guide to show your customers.
+After categorizing your products, it’s time to create the actual holiday gift guide to show your customers.
 As you plan on creating your own, determine the best format for your guide.
-There are many gift guide formats such as printed guides for in-store distribution, printed flyers or brochures for direct mail, online catalogs, landing pages, social media posts, and videos.
+There are many gift guide formats, such as printed guides for in-store distribution, printed flyers or brochures for direct mail, online catalogs, landing pages, social media posts, and videos.
 Include your gift guides in your holiday display ideas.

 Deciding which content format to use for gift guides depends on the following factors:

 - Your audience: Find out where your target audience usually looks for holiday shopping gift ideas.
 If your target audience spends more time on mobile devices, investing in digital gift guides is better.

 - The platforms where you will market your gift guide: If you make a gift guide selection in-store, it is better to create posters for display and distribution.
 However, if you plan to push your gift bundles through your email list, a dedicated landing page in your ecommerce store would be a better fit.

 - Your niche or industry: If you’re in a visual niche, your gift guide may not need as much text as one in a niche where information plays a more significant role in driving conversions.
 In this case, you might need to exert more effort in a holiday display in-store or have an excellent curation of photos for a catalog.

 Your customers will likely view your gift guide on different channels or platforms, so you’ll want to make sure that your guide looks great no matter what.

 We recommend using a variety of formats for marketing campaigns.
 Treat your physical and digital storefronts as one.
 After all, phygital (physical + digital) retail is no longer a buzzword.
 It is how consumers discover and shop from brands and the way retailers should be marketing their products.
 Be sure to include omnichannel strategies into your holiday gift guide creation.